Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

 ![Topology](./ReadmeFiles/daemon-with-certificate.svg)

-To use certificates instead of an application secret you will need to do little changes to what you have done so far:
+To [use client credentials protocol flow with certificates](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow#second-case-access-token-request-with-a-certificate) instead of an application secret, you will need to do little changes to what you have done so far:

 - (optionally) generate a certificate and export it, if you don't have one already
 - register the certificate with your application in the application registration portal